 The UK also takes part in regular trade contacts with Asian and Pacific countries through the Commonwealth and the European Union (EU).

 There are EU bilateral and region-to-region agreements with several Asian and Pacific countries.
 The most established of these is with the Pacific island members of the Cotonou Agreement on trade and aid, but there are also dialogues with China and Japan.
-Free Trade Agreements are currently being negotiated with India, the Association of South East Nations (ASEAN), and Korea, and there are trade and aid agreements with the Central Asian countries of the Caucasus.

 The UK also participates in region-to-region trade co-operation and regular contacts through the EU, with: